 Motivation: Johannes Kepler and Thomas Harriot had a working correspondence.
 They were interested in many of the same questions.
 Among all the issues of their time, a focus was sphere stacking and cubic close packing of equal spheres.
-It seems they are the first in history to raise key questions.
+It seems they are the first in history to raise those key questions.

 For our time: Kepler and Harriot were concerned about stacking cannonballs on a ship.
-Here we are concerned about the logical progression of stacking and how a most fundamental sphere could rapidly expand within the dynamics of light, charge, mass, and dimensionless constants such as pi.
+Here we are concerned about the logical progression of stacking and how a most fundamental sphere could rapidly create networks within the dynamics of light, charge, mass, and dimensionless constants such as pi.
 What would be the dynamics?
 What would be the first symmetries to evolve?

 The focus: The Kepler Conjecture